 INP- Incomplete No Pass: Assigned when a student does not meet passing standards for the Culminating Project due to extenuating circumstances.
-The INP must be resolved within seven weeks into the next term.
+The INP must be resolved within four (4)

+weeks from the end of the course unless an extension is granted by the instructor with an approval from the dean.
 Failure to resolve an INP, after seven weeks within the new term, will result in a grade change to NP and the student will need to retake the course in a future term in order to pass.